-I began my professional career in mental health 23 years ago firstly as a mental health nurse and I then completed my training as a psychotherapist in 2006 having gained an MSc in Psychodynamic Psychotherapy and Counselling.
+I began my professional career in mental health 23 years ago firstly as a mental health nurse and I then completed my training as a psychotherapist in 2006 gaining an MSc in Psychodynamic Psychotherapy and Counselling.

-From there I draw on other training I have in EMDR (full 4 part training with EMDR works and attachment based short training with Mark Brayne).
+Using these foundations I draw on further training I have undertaken in EMDR (full 4 part training with EMDR works and attachment based short training with Mark Brayne, Annabel McGoldrick & Pam Virdi).
 Further short trainings in DBT, Mindfulness, Motivational Interviewing, CBT, group work, IPT

-I have a specialism in eating disorders which I developed working as a therapist at the Ellern Mede Centre for Eating Disorders, The Maudsley Eating Disorder Service and The Royal Free Hospital Intensive Eating Service.
+I have a specialism in eating disorders which I developed working as a Specialist Nurse Therapist at the Ellern Mede Centre for Eating Disorders, The Maudsley Eating Disorder Service and The Royal Free Hospital Intensive Eating Service.

 I have worked extensively with adolescents and young people as well as adults and families.
 This has brought me an awareness of how complex and deeply affecting mental health difficulties can be and therefore how important it is to have a thoughtful, nurturing and reliable approach in their care.